Why is this medication prescribed?

 Enfuvirtide may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- itching, swelling, pain, tingling, discomfort, tenderness, redness, bruising, hardened area of skin, or bumps in the place where you injected enfuvirtide
+- itching, swelling, pain, tingling, discomfort, tenderness, redness, bruising, hardened area of skin, or bumps at the injection site

 - muscle pain

 - arm and leg pain